Transformer From Scratch In PyTorch: Model

 - Given a batch of pairs of input sequences, output sequences, we embed the input and outputs using their respective embedding matrices and sum these with positional encoding matrices.

-- The input embeddings travel through \(N\) encoder layers.
-Each encoder layer consists of two sublayers, including multihead attention (to be defined) and a feed forward network.
+encoder layers.
+Each encoder layer consists of two sublayers, including multihead attention (to be defined) and a feed forward network. - The output embeddings travel through

-- Finally, the output is projected back into a vector space whose dimension is the same as the dimension of the target vocabularly space, and softmax is applied element-wise.
+decoder layers.
+Each decoder layer consists of three sublayers, including masked (to be defined) multihead attention, an encoder-decoder attention layer, and a feed forward network. - Finally, the output is projected back into a vector space whose dimension is the same as the dimension of the target vocabularly space, and softmax is applied element-wise.

 Unlike previous sequence-learning models, the Transformer design allows much parallelization which significantly speeds up training.
 It also avoids many issues with exploding gradients that RNNs and LSTMs were known to suffer from.